A free webinar: satellite monitoring and agritech solutions for North American businesses

 While soil moisture analytics is available within the same-name feature in the EOSDA Crop Monitoring platform, data for the task is gathered for a particular region or area.
 The EOSDA team uses the geographic location of the area of interest and imagery from satellites like SMAP by NASA and AMSR-2/ASMR-E by the Japan Aerospace Exploration Agency equipped with microwave sensors (radiometers) that can measure the brightness and temperature of the land surface.

-The company will soon start providing customers with high-quality satellite data from its constellation.
+The company has already started providing customers with high-quality data from its own satellite.

-In 2022, we plan to launch the EOS SAT-1 satellite — the first of seven satellites within the EOS SAT agro-focused constellation.
-And when the other six satellites are on a low Earth orbit by 2025, we will provide 90% of cropland coverage worldwide.
+In 2023, we launched the EOS SAT-1 — a multi-purpose satellite, focused on agriculture, forestry, natural disaster management, and urban monitoring.
+It will help us provide 90% of cropland coverage worldwide.
 Having our own data sources means controlling the full data cycle ourselves, obtaining data that works perfect for solving agricultural tasks, which is critical for their accuracy.